ajcrites/ts-config-mobiquity/README.md

 The Angular configuration also includes the [codelyzer](https://github.com/mgechev/codelyzer) ruleset with suggested defaults.

-You should change some of the rules for your project:
+You must change some of the rules for your project:

 * `component-selector`
 * `directive-selector`